Advancing Victorian Manufacturing – A Blueprint for the Future

 The founding members of AGIA include Imagine Intelligent Materials, Geofabrics Australasia, Ionic Industries, and Swinburne University.

-The Australian Automotive Aftermarket Association (AAAA), with support from the Victorian Government, will establish an Automotive Innovation Centre (AIC) to provide Australian automotive product designers and manufacturers with the high-tech equipment, tools, vehicles and latest digital technologies required to innovate, design and test products for domestic and export markets.
+The Australian Automotive Aftermarket Association (AAAA), with support from the Victorian Government, has established an Auto Innovation Centre (AIC) to provide Australian automotive product designers and manufacturers with the high-tech equipment, tools, vehicles and latest digital technologies required to innovate, design and test products for domestic and export markets.